maiziex/HAPDeNovo/README.md

 --out_dir: "../output/" specifies the customized folder name for output results. <br />
 --output_file_prefix: "denovo_triodenovo_depth15_HAPDeNovo_filer1" is the user customized file name for final de novo mutation output. <br />
 --depth: "1" specifies the depth filter by 1. <br />
---input_file: "trio_merge.vcf" is the variant call file from freebayes (default).
+--input_file: "trio_merge.vcf" is the variant call file from FreeBayes (default).
 This input can also be the de novo results from other tools like GATK/TrioDenovo/DeNovoGear, or any user customized txt file for de novo muations.
 This text file only needs to contain chromose name and the corresponding locus per row for each de novo mutation. <br />